 A little bit of research will go a long way.

 Students who have studied abroad suggest packing certain items in a carry–on, and putting other items in checked baggage.
-Below are a few recommendations of what to pack where, what to leave behind, and what to buy when you get there:
+Below are a few recommendations of what to pack where, what to leave behind, and what to buy when travelling to Ireland:

 1. Carry–on Luggage